MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/transition-to-api-v2.0.md

 ## Enums

 All properties that were of type option in API v1.0 are converted into enums for API v2.0.
-These properties were previously exposed as strings, instead now they are strongly typed.
+These properties were previously exposed as strings, instead now they're strongly typed.
 Enum values can be accessed from the `metadata` endpoint, also enum captions can be accessed from the `entityDefinitions` endpoint.

 This change allows integration utilizing [!INCLUDE [prod_short](../../developer/includes/prod_short.md)] API v2.0 to determine available values for enum properties, for example displaying dropdown values to the end user.